My wife, Lyn, was exposed to asbestos in school

 Join us on Action Mesothelioma Day

-Action Meso
+Action meso

 ACTION MESOTHELIOMA DAY is a joint awareness raising event each year sponsored by Asbestos Support Groups, including the members of the Asbestos Victims Support Groups’ Forum, Medical Charities and other charities established by mesothelioma patients.
 There will be a short regional event on Zoom at 11 o’clock on Friday 2 July.
 The link is “ASCE’s…